guipet/Variational-Auto-Encoder/README.md

 - **main.py** : This is the file to run the model and use all the possibilities offered by **VAE.py**.

+**VAE.ipynb** is a jupyter notebook file to see how to use the VAE class.
+The only difference is about the plot, where we just plot the figures whereas in the **py** files we save the images.

 # Prerequisites
 • Tensorflow version 2.5.0 or more recent.